We use a bunch of different terms in this policy. To make sure it’s clear what we are talking about, here are some definitions:

 - The right to withdraw consent.
 You also have the right to withdraw your consent at any time where Power Diary relied on your consent to process your personal information.

-If you wish to be informed about what Personal Data we hold about you and if you want it to be removed from our systems, please contact us here or email [email protected] Please note that we may ask you to verify your identity before responding to such requests.
+If you wish to be informed about what Personal Data we hold about you and if you want it to be removed from our systems, please email [email protected].
+Please note that we may ask you to verify your identity before responding to such requests.
 (If you are a patient or client of a business that uses Power Diary you will need to contact that business directly to discuss and evoke your protection rights.)